How to Start Investing In the Stock Market: A Beginner's Guide

 These days, most of the major online brokers offer low or even no minimum deposits to get started and will often offer commission-free trading for stocks, exchange-traded funds (ETFs) and many other common investment products.

-For absolute ease of use, many beginning investors like Robinhood because its mobile interface makes it exceptionally easy to use.
+For absolute ease of use, many beginner investors like Robinhood because its mobile interface makes it exceptionally easy to use.
 But depending on your needs, Robinhood might not make sense for you.

 "Robinhood is popular for a reason," says Robertson Wealth Management Chief Operations Officer Sonia Joao.
 "But it's also really limited.
 You can't buy bonds or mutual funds, and there's not much in the way of customer support."

 Ultimately, it comes down to your tastes.
 Download a handful of brokerage apps on your phone or browse their websites.
-You can start with whichever one seems the most intuitive understanding that you can always change brokers in the future.
+You can start with whichever seems the most intuitive, understanding that you can always change brokers in the future.

 Step 2: Place your first trade

 Once you've opened and funded your account, it's off to the races.
-But before you get fancy in trying to pick the next hot growth stock or trade the next meme, consider buying a simple S&P 500 index ETF.
-This is a good way for those learning how to invest in the stock market to get their feet wet without taking excessive risk.
+But before you get fancy in trying to pick the next hot growth stock or trade the next meme, consider buying one of the best ETFs, like a simple S&P 500 index ETF.
+This is a good way for those learning how to invest in the stock market to get their feet wet without taking excessive risk, as it's a combination of stocks rather than a bet on just one company.

 The S&P 500 is made up of 503 of the biggest and best known stocks in America weighted by their respective sizes.
-Blue chip stocks Apple (AAPL), Microsoft (MSFT), Amazon.com (AMZN), Nvidia (NVDA) and Alphabet (GOOGL) make up the top five holdings.
+Blue chip stocks Apple (AAPL), Microsoft (MSFT), Nvidia (NVDA), Amazon.com (AMZN), and Meta (META) make up the top five holdings.

 The iShares Core S&P 500 ETF (IVV) is a good option for beginners here.
 With an expense ratio of just 0.03%, it's essentially free to own.
 And because the S&P 500 has relatively low turnover, you're not going to get stuck with a large tax bill for buying and holding it.

-Now that you're ready to take the plunge, it's time to get into the nitty gritty.
+Now that you're ready to take the plunge, it's time to get into the nitty gritty of making the purchase.
 You have the order ticket open… what do you do?

 There are a few gaps to fill in, but they are mostly intuitive.
 For the "symbol" or "ticker," use the trading symbol.
 In the case of the iShares Core S&P 500 ETF, the trading symbol is "IVV."